2000nehagahtori/video_galleria/README.md

-a video gallery using html,css and sql
+a video gallery using html,css,php and sql